tommeschberlin/mysql-wb-manage-sqlite/README.md

 ## Some comments to data preserving

-The **SQLiteDbUpdater** tries to keep your existing table data, but SQLite can not alter tables with forgeign keys.
+The **SQLiteDbUpdater** tries to keep your existing table data, but SQLite can not alter tables with foreign keys.
 So currently it creates the new db with a temporarily choosen name, creates a sql-dump from the old db, restores it into the new created db.
 After successful restoring **and only then**, the old db will be deleted and the new db will be renamed.
 Restoring follows this strategies:
 1) **Copy complete rows**
    Works fine for all unchanged tables of your database
 2) **Copy rows column by column matching their names**
    Matches the column names of changed tables and puts the data in.
 Thus you can alter table defintions by adding or removing table columns.

-2) **$`\textcolor{gray}{\text{Copy rows column by column matching their name or footprint}}`$**  (concept is clear, planned to come in the near future)
-  Tries to guess renamed columns by their type/position footprint in the column order.
+2) **Copy rows column by column matching their name or footprint**  (concept is clear, planned to come in the near future) Tries to guess renamed columns by their type/position footprint in the column order.
 This works safe if you change only one column name per db-update.
 Not changing order and type will also work perfect.

 ## Restrictions / Problems